joereddington/Mouse-Sniper/README.md

 # TODO
  - [ ]  Multiple monitor support
+ - [x]  double click,
- - [ ]  double click, drag, second click ect
+ - [ ]  drag, second click ect
  - [ ]  Click in the preview window.
  - [ ]  Keep the application selected
  - [ ]  Zoom out one level
- - [ ]  proper 3 by 3 overlay in the preview window
+ - [x]  proper 3 by 3 overlay in the preview window
  - [x]  Improve speed - cache the screenshot for example.
- - [ ]  settings page: always on top? preview window off?
+ - [ ]  settings from command line: always on top? preview window off?
  - [ ]  The screen should indicate (colour of grid) if the program is active.
  - [x]  Always on top
- - [ ]  Option to automatically focus on window
+ - [ ]  Option to automatically focus on application window
  - [ ]  Hotkey to start
- - [ ]  Applications need two clicks, but the top menu needs one click....
+ - [x]  Applications need two clicks, but the top menu needs one click....
  - [ ]  put into stackexchange code review.
  - [x]  refactor a whole lot.
  - [x]  Fix the 'tile cannot extend outside image' bug.
  - [ ]  It would be good if the screenshot periodically refreshed.
  - [x]  On-mouse over would be nice.
- - [ ]  Screenshot should refresh whenever you tap to the system.
+ - [x]  Screenshot should refresh whenever you tap to the system.
+ - [x]  Second set of minor grids to so that it's obvious what button you are going to press next
+ - [ ]  Do a profile to work out where the time is taken.
+ - [ ]  Would be occasionally nice to do a 2/3 zoom because the location I want is  on a boundary... (possibly with press and hold...)

+# Statistics
+I'd like a statistics module - selfishly I'd like to know how many clicks I'm saving from WhatPulse, but I'd also like some general information like:
+ * how many numbers do I have to press to reach the correct location
+ * How much time is taken per mouse click?
+ * Is it significantly faster when I do two number presses per refresh?